vityok3000/local_manifest/README.md

   brunch cm_tapioca_ss-userdebug
 ```

-Now go and grab a coffee or find something construtive to do for a couple of hours!
+Now go and grab a coffee or find something construtive to do for a couple of hours! (or watch My Little Pony /Friendship is Magic/ )

 -- joebonrichie